chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/group-by.md

 GroupBy organizes ranked results into groups based on metadata keys, then performs aggregation on each group.
 Currently, aggregation supports `MinK` and `MaxK`, which select the top k results from each group based on the specified sorting keys.

 After grouping and aggregation, results from all groups are flattened and sorted by score.
-The `limit()` operates on this flattened list.
+The `limit()` method operates on this flattened list.

 {% TabbedCodeBlock %}